pmean/build-website/text/01/descriptive-01.md

 As with delivery type, we we should be careful to adjust for mother's age in any comparison of the two feeding groups.

+You can find an [earlier version](http://www.pmean.com/01/descriptive.html) of this page on my [original website](http://www.pmean.com/original_site.html).